phackt/Invoke-Recon/README.md

 - Find linked servers from each accessible MSSQL instances
 - Bruteforce common credentials
 - Look for xp_cmdshell enabled through linked servers of each accessible instances
-- Auditing each accessible MSSQL Instances for common high impact vulnerabilities and weak configurations
+- Audit each accessible MSSQL Instances for common high impact vulnerabilities and weak configurations

 # Run
 ```